Stroke: Causes, symptoms and prevention

 Clots near the brain

 Over 80% of all strokes are due to blockage of the oxygen-rich blood flowing to the brain.
-Called clot or ischaemic strokes, they are triggered by either a thrombus, which is a stationary clot that forms in a blood vessel, or an embolus, a clot that travels through the bloodstream and becomes lodged in a vessel.
+Called ischaemic strokes, they are triggered by either a thrombus, which is a stationary clot that forms in a blood vessel, or an embolus, a clot that travels through the bloodstream and becomes lodged in a vessel.